 For our Phase 1 (HBV001) clinical trial for VTP-300, recruitment of patients with Chronic Hepatitis B (CHB) in the UK was challenging, due to COVID-19 lockdowns but we completed recruitment for all cohorts in first quarter of 2022.
 For our Phase 1b/2a (HBV002) clinical trial for VTP-300, CHB patient recruitment was delayed in Taiwan, South Korea, and the United Kingdom due to the ongoing COVID-19 restrictions in those countries due to patient availability, patient hesitancy and site staff availability.
 Patient recruitment was also delayed in South Korea due to the roll out of Vaxzevria vaccine and vaccine hesitancy.
-Patient recruitment was completed in May 2022, an update to the interim efficacy data was announced on June 22, 2022 and updated efficacy data was presented at AASLD on November 7, 2022.
+Patient recruitment was completed in May 2022, an update to the interim efficacy data was presented at AASLD on November 7, 2022.